 Often, businesses who offer free Wi-Fi services utilize captive portals, a web page with directions for a user to authorize their use of the Wi-Fi service before they’re connected.
 Captive portals can be a win-win for all parties involved.
 For customers, these portals allow them to quickly and easily connect to Wi-Fi wherever they may be.
 For businesses, captive portals provide a wide range of benefits, including:

 - Brand recognition: Captive portals are a key location to put branding assets like your company logo and tagline.
 This can help build brand awareness and cultivate a sense of trust that the Wi-Fi connection is provided for your customers exclusively by your business.

-- Control of Wi-Fi usage: Depending on the type of business you operate, it might be in your company’s best interest to limit Wi-Fi use to a set amount of time.
+- Control of Wi-Fi usage: Depending on the type of business you operate it might be in your company’s best interest to use a captive portal with set data usage limits.

 - Data collection: When setting up a captive portal, businesses have the option to include data capture features, such as terms and conditions, username creation, or social media logins.

 Of the 4.1 billion internet users globally, there are an estimated 2.77 billion people using various social media platforms, including 2.27 billion Facebook users, 1 billion Instagram users, 260 million LinkedIn users, and 326 million Twitter users, all of which are active monthly, according to Hosting Facts.

 With such a large global population using social media on a regular basis, it makes sense that companies would choose to use social media login on captive portals.

 A successful captive portal is one that is as simple as possible for your guests and customers to use.
 Rather than attempting to collect customer information with an account creation process or asking clients to input their information into multiple fields, offering a social login option simplifies access to Wi-Fi, and in turn, may increase the amount of successful logins while obtaining more data.